berndporr/neato-xv11-lidar/README.md

 ![alt tag](motordrive.png)

-The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot which provide the unregulated battery power and the regulated 5V.
+The circuit has only a few components.
+I soldered the components on a matrix board and then plugged the board into the pin header of the Alphabot.

 The C++ class `Xv11` controls the speed of the motor by using the reported RPM to adjust the PWM in a closed loop.
 It usually